ahsansabir30/ecommerce/README.md

 `pip install django`

 ## Usage
-To run the program - open the directory that stores the application
+To run the program - open the directory that stores the application (and run the command below in the terminal)

 `python manage.py runserver`

 The website will be located in the browser: http://127.0.0.1:8000/

 ## Login
-To create a superuser, run the command
+To create a superuser, run the command in the terminal

 `python manage.py createsuperuser`